 Once the dominant force in Formula 1, Scuderia Ferrari have been without a championship victory since 2008.
-After strides forward in performance in the past two years, and with multiple changes for 2019, is this the year title success returns to the legendary Italian team?
+After strides forward in performance in the past two years, is this the year title success returns to the legendary Italian team?

 |First F1 Appearance||1950 Monaco Grand Prix|

 Ferrari have racked up the most Grand Prix starts of any team over the history of Formula 1.
 Ever-present in every season of the sport, Ferrari’s motorsport history goes back further than 1950.
 The brand was founded by Enzo Ferrari in 1929.
 After he drove in races for Alfa Romeo in the 1930s, he set up his own racing team in 1946 to beat them.
 As Formula One began, Ferrari joined the circus from the second race, and scored their first victory at the 1951 British Grand Prix.
 They then dominated the early years of the sport when Alberto Ascari became the first man to win back-to-back titles in 1952 and 1953.
 The team went on to win four drivers’ titles in the first decade of Formula One, with Juan Manuel Fangio in 1956 and Mike Hawthorn in 1958 adding to Ascari’s double victory.